Skip to main content

 AI video summarizer tools to consider

-• Mindgrasp represents upload-or-link video summarization for students, meetings, interviews, events, and training material.
+• Mindgrasp accepts links or files for class, meetings, interviews, events, and training.

 Video summary limits to verify